Huge-LQG: Characteristics

-The Huge-LQG is 615Mpc from the Clowes–Campusano LQG (U1.28), a group of 34 quasars also discovered by Clowes in 1991.
+The Huge-LQG is 615 Mpc from the Clowes–Campusano LQG (U1.28), a group of 34 quasars also discovered by Clowes in 1991.

 Cosmological principle

-In Clowes' initial announcement of the structure, he has reported that the structure has contradicted the cosmological principle.
+In Clowes's initial announcement of the structure, he reported that the structure has contradicted the cosmological principle.
 The cosmological principle implies that at sufficiently large scales, the universe is approximately homogeneous, meaning that the statistical fluctuations in quantities such as the matter density between different regions of the universe are small.
 However, different definitions exist for the homogeneity scale above which these fluctuations may be considered sufficiently small, and the appropriate definition depends on the context in which it is used.
 Jaswant Yadav et al. have suggested a definition of the homogeneity scale based on the fractal dimension of the universe; they conclude that, according to this definition, an upper limit for the homogeneity scale in the universe is 260/h Mpc.
 Some studies that have attempted to measure the homogeneity scale according to this definition have found values in the range 70–130/h Mpc.

-The Sloan Great Wall, discovered in 2003, has a length of 423Mpc, which is marginally larger than the homogeneity scale as defined above.
+The Sloan Great Wall, discovered in 2003, has a length of 423 Mpc, which is marginally larger than the homogeneity scale as defined above.

 The Huge-LQG is three times longer than, and twice as wide as the Yadav et al. upper limit to the homogeneity scale, and has therefore been claimed to challenge our understanding of the universe on large scales.

 However, due to the existence of long-range correlations, it is known that structures can be found in the distribution of galaxies in the universe that extend over scales larger than the homogeneity scale.